 Controller

-Lets add in a simple controller redirecting to the view.
+Let’s build a basic controller that redirects to the view.

 /src/main/java/com/in28minutes/springboot/tutorial/basics/application/configuration/WelcomeController.java